jdarling/kvm-tools/readme.md

 # KVM Test Scripts

-This repository contains three bash scripts for managing virtual machines in a KVM environment:
+This repository contains four bash scripts for managing virtual machines in a KVM environment:

 ## Scripts Overview